 First Time in San Diego: Arriving by Plane

 - Flying into San Diego is by far the easiest way to visit the city for travelers from overseas or distant states.
-San Diego International Airport is located just three miles from downtown San Diego, which makes it the most convenient way to get to the city.
+San Diego International Airport is located just three miles away from downtown San Diego, which makes it the most convenient way to get to the city.

 - Los Angeles International Airport.
 Many first-time visitors of San Diego combine their trip with the other popular destinations in California.
 Thus, basing in Los Angeles and driving to San Diego for a day or two is another popular choice.
 It takes less than two hours to get from one city to the other.